VratsaSoftware/java18/README.md

 1 month - A final project - full-scale Java application, combining a lot of the course material

+## Homeworks

+One week limit to upload the homework after each class.

+After this deadline you have to check 3 homeworks in one week.

 ## Slack

 Slack group: [Link](https://vratsasoftware.slack.com/messages/CDWLPRPNG)